 Symptoms: Vomiting, diarrhea, restlessness, elevated heart rate, tremors, seizures in severe cases.

 What to do: Call Poison Control with the type and amount of chocolate eaten and your dog’s weight.
 They’ll calculate toxicity and tell you whether to go to the ER or monitor at home.
+The Pet Poison Helpline has toxicologists available 24/7.

 If your dog is a known counter-surfer, dog proofing your kitchen covers prevention strategies that work.